On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Applications 2024-02-05

-We focus on the ``Not-All-Equal" satisfying assignments of $\bF_{k}(n,m)$.
-A Boolean assignment $\sigma$ of $x_1, \ldots, x_n$ is NAE-satisfying for $\bF_k(n,m)$ if under both $\sigma$ and its binary inverse $\bar{\sigma}$ all $m$ clauses evaluate to ``true".
-The random k-NAE-SAT problem is one of the standard examples of random CSPs and has received a great deal of attention.
-In particular, in an influential paper Achlioptas and Moore \cite{TwoMomentsPaper} pioneered the use of the second moment method for estimating the partition functions of random CSPs with the example of random $k$-NAE-SAT.
+The random NAE-$k$-SAT problem is one of the standard examples of random CSPs and has received a great deal of attention.
+In particular, in an influential paper, Achlioptas and Moore \cite{TwoMomentsPaper} pioneered the use of the {\em second-moment method} for estimating the partition functions of random CSPs with the example of random NAE-$k$-SAT.

-Our focus is on sampling from the {\em uniform distribution} over the NAE satisyfing assignments of $\bF_{k}(n,m)$.
-We have the following result.
+Applying \cref{thrm:MainA,thrm:MainB} on the {uniform distribution} over the NAE satisfying assignments of $\bF_{k}(n,m)$, we get the following result.